How I Knew I Was Pregnant with an IUD: Signs, Risks, and Next Steps

 Physical Symptoms to Monitor

 Abdominal and pelvic sensations require careful attention.
-Cramping or unusual pain could signal potential complications like ectopic pregnancy, which is more common among IUD users who become pregnant.
+Cramping or unusual pain can signal an ectopic pregnancy, which occurs at a higher rate among IUD users who become pregnant.
+Sharp, one-sided pelvic pain is a red flag that warrants emergency care.
 Vaginal discharge changes can also provide important clues.
-Increased clear or milky white discharge without irritation might suggest pregnancy.
+Increased clear or milky white discharge without irritation may suggest pregnancy, while any bleeding accompanied by pain should be evaluated immediately.

 Medical Consultation is Critical